Live Shipping Estimates - Available Right Now

 • Is your container going to port?

 All of these questions, along with several others, factor into your container transport cost.
 In general, it can cost anywhere from a few hundred dollars to a few thousand dollars.
+So, how do you get an accurate container shipping rate?

 Call Heavy Equipment Transport.
 You'll have a dedicated logistics agent find out everything about your Ohio container move.
 We find the most affordable quote without sacrificing quality service.